Where does the money come from?

 - Preferred equipment is chosen to meet the needs of the majority of faculty and staff. *However, there may be a need to upgrade or enhance these standard configurations in some cases.
 Requests for upgrades to standard equipment must be made through the Dean or Division Head and costs for upgrades that exceed standard costs will be funded through the requesting department.*In order to support the use of computer lab software applications required by some disciplines, there may be a need to adjust baseline configurations and costs allocated towards certain units.
 The configurations and costs will be a similar to that of a computer lab machine that has similar standard configuration requirements.
 Any configuration and cost adjustment will be done in order to support the institutional curricular guidelines and discipline specific requirements that may require these machines to have an upgraded video card, memory, processing speed, etc. Since some of the supported lab software programs may require these baseline configurations and upgrades (per manufacturer specifications) in order to operate correctly, it is reasonable and appropriate that we also provide these standard configurations for specific units with these same requirements.
 The goal is to ensure that faculty are provided the baseline hardware and software configurations needed.
 Put another way - If a machine is provided to a faculty member, it must be able to run the software that they, and the students, are required to use in the computer labs.
 Anything above baseline costs will be funded from requesting departments.

-- Peripheral equipment such as scanners, external storage devices, or external monitors for laptop computers may be purchased through OIT and funded through the requesting department.
+- Peripheral equipment such as scanners, external storage devices, web cams, document cameras, headsets, drawing tablets, external monitors, etc. for laptop computers may be purchased through OIT and funded through the requesting department.

 The Office of Information Technology will search the inventory of University-owned computers to identify those that are eligible for replenishment.
 Eligibility will be determined through review of inventory information, known problems identified by OIT staff through service visits, and communication with faculty and staff themselves.
 OIT will work to determine which ones are recommended for replenishment through the computer replenishment fund.
 If your computer is recommended for automatic replenishment, you will be contacted by the Divisional Administrator of Technology Services that is assigned to your school or division.
 You will then work together to determine the best solution for your needs.
 If you have special requirements that exceed standard configuration, the request will be reviewed and approval and funding will need to be provided by your Dean or Division Head and the Assistant Vice President for OIT.
 Replenishments may be delayed at the staff/faculty member's request however they must be completed within the planned replenishment year.